Frequently Asked Questions

-You can transfer or drop a class at our CBA locations (29 North or Downtown Ix Art Park) by emailing CB Finance Manager Ali Brent ([email protected]) anytime before the 15th of the month.
-Example: November tuition is charged on October 15, so if you wish to drop the class for November, notice must be given by September 30th.
+You can transfer or drop a class at our CBA locations (29 North or Downtown Ix Art Park) by emailing CB Finance Manager, Ali Brent at [email protected] anytime before the first of the month.
+Example: October tuition is charged on October 1st, so if you wish to drop the class for October, notice must be given by September 30th.
 Enrollment/Drop Deadlines: Children’s Division and Up: December 15 is the last day to enroll, drop, or transfer classes.
 First Steps Division: March 1 is the last day to enroll, drop, or transfer classes.

-E-mail [email protected] or give us a ring at 434.973.2555 and we’ll let your teacher know!
+Email [email protected] or give us a ring and we’ll let your teacher know!
 North Location Phone: 434.973.2555 Downtown Location Phone: 434.227.7592

 A Spring Performance Fee will be assessed for each student at CBA that participates in the academic year Spring Performance.
 Tickets will be FREE for the performances.
 As a non-profit organization, we try to keep costs as low as possible for CBA families.
 The Spring Performance is not a profitable event for Charlottesville Ballet due to the high costs associated with putting on a large scale dance production.
 These expenses include staffing, lighting, sound, rental of backdrops, equipment, as well as the hourly rate to rent the theater for several days (dress rehearsals and performance day).
 The Spring Performance fees help to cover these costs.
 We continually strive to keep fee increases to a minimum, despite increases in costs each year.

 CBA’s outreach program: Chance To Dance gives students the opportunity to receive a lifetime scholarship to CBA.
 These students are selected after completing the academic year session of “C2D” at their participating elementary school.
 Students are selected based on their interest, motivation, and talent in the class.
 CBA offers very few talent-based scholarships and only at the discretion of the Academy Principal.
 However, CBA partners with several other Virginia nonprofits to offer scholarships to at-need students.
 Please contact [email protected] if you’d like more information.

 Chance To Dance is an after-school dance education outreach program that gives children a hands-on experience with the arts.
 It is fully funded by individual donors and grants.
 Students participate in a session of dance classes held once per week after school.
 These classes are taught by professional artists from the Charlottesville Ballet and are all-inclusive with students actively participating regardless of physical ability or previous dance experience.
 Ballet, Modern, Tap, and Hip Hop form the backbone of the Chance To Dance curriculum.
 Participants are introduced to basic movements and then hone these skills throughout the eleven-week program.
 Students develop confidence and motivation as they apply themselves to mental and physical challenges.
 If you’d like more information about C2D and how to support it, please e-mail [email protected].

-Dancers for Dancers (“D4D”) is a fundraising initiative launched in fall of 2015 to raise funds for CBA’s scholarship and financial aid students.
+Dancers for Dancers (“D4D”) is an annual fundraising initiative launched in the fall of 2015 to raise funds for CBA’s scholarship and financial aid students.
 The D4D fundraising drive encourages CBA students to go into their communities and ask for support from their families and friends (similar to the American Heart Association’s Jump Rope for Heart drive).
 This funding then goes towards supporting CBA scholarships (including Chance To Dance) and financial aid.

 CBA’s dress code ensures that all students have a professional appearance and mitigates the distraction of different attire styles.
 If you cannot afford the dress code uniform, please contact [email protected].
-CBA has a Donation Bin where you can donate gently used uniforms and shoes that are then distributed to those in-need.
+CBA has gently used uniforms and shoes that have been donated and are then distributed to those in-need.
 If you would like to donate any attire or shoes, please drop off any donations at the front desk.

 All students at CBA must pass a pointe examination before beginning pointe work.
 The examination is taken only at the recommendation of CBA Principal.
 To be considered for the pointe exam, students must be in Ballet Level 3 or higher, at least 12 years old, and currently taking at least three ballet classes per week.
 In the exam, students will be asked to perform certain exercises to ensure they have the required strength and technical development to begin pointe work.
 Students must also present the 8 positions of the body, both written and demonstrated.
 Students will be required to sew their own pointe shoes; CBA staff members are always happy to assist with teaching this skill.
 Once students have passed CBA’s pointe exam, they will have to undergo a medical screening to ensure their bones have finished developing and there will be little risk for injury.
-For more information on the pointe exam, please e-mail [email protected].
+For more information on the pointe exam, please email [email protected].